The Paris Review Daily

 10:25 A.M.
 I see that The Believer’s new music issue is out.
 I read the beginning of Nick Hornby’s “What I’ve Been Reading” column.
 (Only the first three paragraphs are available online.)
 He writes about a British actress who took issue with the idea of the talking cure, saying that psychologists are “not listening in the way that someone who loves you does.”
 Hornby writes, “That’s the whole point, and to complain that therapists aren’t friends is rather like complaining that osteopaths aren’t pets.”

 10:34 A.M.
-Start my daily visit to various literary blogs6.
+Start my daily visit to various literary blogs.
 Through no fault of theirs, I’m bored.
 There are some mornings when the web just doesn’t do the trick.
 There should probably be more mornings like that.
 A lovely breeze is coming through the kitchen window.
 I leave to do my laundry, taking a book with me.

 11:00 A.M.
 The book I take is Bigger Deal by Anthony Holden, a sequel to his first memoir about playing poker, Big Deal.
 The cover blurb is from Martin Amis: “Holden is the top writer in pokerdom.”
 There’s a lot of competition these days, but Holden is good.

 8:00 P.M.
 I originally planned to simply write here: “Redacted.”
 But no, confession is more fun.
 I’m at the Gershwin Theater to see the musical Wicked with family members who are in from out of town.
-It’s pretty much as I expect: bad lyrics throughout (I think one character tells another, “you’re like a handprint on my heart”), but some satisfying spectacle7.
+It’s pretty much as I expect: bad lyrics throughout (I think one character tells another, “you’re like a handprint on my heart”), but some satisfying spectacle.

 11:56 P.M.
 Back home, I pack for a July 4th weekend away.
 It will be spent next to a lake with ten friends, cooking, swimming, and Scrabble- and Wiffle ball-playing.
-I take five books8 with me, which, I can tell you after the fact, is four and nine-tenths too many.
+I take five books with me, which, I can tell you after the fact, is four and nine-tenths too many.

 John Williams is the founder and editor of The Second Pass.